Setting expectations can be extremely user-friendly. Displaying read times on websites for content fits into that category.

 Well-designed and thought-out content also has non-text elements.

 Marketing Director Amanda Milligan shared on the Business Storytelling Podcast that publishers love graphical elements to tell stories as well as long-form content.
-I also love embedding podcasts – like just ahead of this paragraph.
+I also love embedding podcasts.
 When readers pause and listen to the podcast, it will also take them longer to consume the content.

 After all, read times are not total consumption times for a piece of content.